Do you ever feel lost in your marketing? Not sure if you’re spending your time, energy and money in the right places? You wouldn’t be the only one.

 Honestly, I don’t believe you do.

-Sure, there are parts of marketing that are complicated (I literally have no idea or desire to learn how to run ads or how to retarget, for example), but that doesn’t mean your strategy needs to be hard.
-Especially if you’re still finding your feet in how you want to position your business.
+Sure, there are parts of marketing that are complicated (I literally have no idea or desire to learn how to run ads or how to retarget, for example), but that doesn’t mean your strategy needs to be challenging especially if you’re still finding your feet in how you want to position your business.

-If you want to go ahead and whip up a 20+ page strategy document that’s fine with me.
-But if you want to do it smarter, stick with me!
+If you want to go ahead and whip up a 20+ page strategy document, that’s fine with me.
+But if you’re going to do it smarter, stick with me!

 HECK YES YOU DO. #sorrynotsorry, this one is a deal-breaker.

 If you’re not thinking about your marketing strategically, you’re not thinking about what marketing tactics you could and should invest in to get a return on investment.

 And if you’re not getting a return on investment?
 You’re spending money, not making it, which gets a big fat no from me. 🙅♀️

 Too many people jump into marketing based on:

 - What they think they ought to be doing.

 - Because their competitors are doing it.